 Can clean meat scale?
 Though many startups in the space claim that their products will revolutionize meat consumption, the question remains whether clean meat will provide a scalable method to feed the future — or whether it’s simply a new wave of molecular gastronomy.

 Aforementioned cost considerations are crucial in scaling these products for mainstream consumption.

 Will meatless products really be better for the environment?
 Despite claims that less meat consumption will reduce environmental impact, lab-based technologies come with their own high costs for electricity, heating, and other resources.

 The automation of meat production could have far-reaching job implications for the agriculture industry.
 The meat sector is the largest employer within US agriculture, and mainstream meatless consumption could create chaos and eliminate jobs across the entire meat production value chain.

 Meat producers, lobbyists, and other bodies have a great deal at risk when considering the effects of automation across the meat industry.
-(To learn more about the effect of automation on jobs, check out our State of Automation Report.)

 Where is the meatless revolution headed?

 Cost and scale are immediate considerations in moving these products from novelty purchases to kitchen staples.

 This issue is particularly urgent when attached to the $1.6T bill that meat consumption could rack up globally by 2050.